Arthur Clarence Pillsbury: Missouri Botanical Garden

 In 1927 Pillsbury oversaw the establishment and operation of a time lapse film studio at the Missouri Botanical Garden in St. Louis, Missouri for the purpose of plant study and botanical research.

 Legacy

 Four of Pillsbury's orotone photographs of Yosemite waterfalls were part of an exhibition on the art of Yosemite which appeared at the Autry National Center, the Oakland Museum of California, the Nevada Museum of Art and the Eiteljorg Museum of American Indians and Western Art from 2006 to 2008.

-His granddaughter Melinda Pillsbury-Foster, has written a biography of Pillsbury.
+His granddaughter Melinda Pillsbury-Foster, wrote a biography of Pillsbury.